jogoodma/homology-explorer/docs/draft_report.md

 ## BCL6

-In Figure XX, the gene homology network for the Human BCL6 gene is shown.
+In Figure 4, the gene homology network for the Human BCL6 gene is shown.
 BCL6 is a gene known to be involved in B-cell lymphoma (BCL6, Alliance of Genome resources).
 BCL6 shows homology to a small cluster of genes with high confidence as indicated by the thick edges of blue and cyan and low confidence orthology calls to 4 *D. melanogaster* genes.
 The node size of those genes has been accentuated by the
 PageRank centrality analysis (highlighted in red).
 Additionally, these 4 genes all have symbols with CG#, indicating